beberlei/context/README.md

 Small PHP library to help you shield your business-rules from the controller and presentation layers.
-To achieve this goal the Data-Context-Interaction and Entity-Boundary-Interceptor patterns are used.
+To achieve this goal the Data-Context-Interaction and Entity-Boundary-Interceptor patterns are put to action.
 Context is a framework "for the model".

 This library was born while trying to solve problems with todays Web/MVC applications and their focus on the controller.
 Using MVC frameworks the "documented" way often leads to tight coupling and painful reusability, testing and refactoring experience.
+Working with a completly seperate service layer is tedious however, requiring lots of manual mapping between application and model layers through Data-Transfer-Objects.
+Context tries to automate this mapping process as much as possible.

 Context does not interfere in your model.
 It offers a convenience wrapper around your model that acts as translation mechanism between presentation layer and model.

 This strict seperation does not even have to lead to overengineering and non-rapid application building.
 It is very simple to build rapid prototypes on top of the context abstraction.

+    Note: This library is in README-driven-development.
+The snapshot of examples here is not yet implemented fully.

 ## Features